 - 1. A protective see-through covering is recommended during fair week for items that may get soiled. - 2.
 Select a class that corresponds with your project. - 3.
-If entering as a club, must fill out online entry as a club. - A project notebook will be required for each exhibit.
+If entering as a club, must fill out online entry as a club. - 4.
+The project normally has all the explanation needed.
 Judging will be conducted by the number of years in project area. - 1st Year Project - 2nd & 3rd Year Project - 4 or more years in Project